flowcontrol12/docu/docs/User Guide/Configuration/04-Objects/07-Right click actions.md

 ---
-id: Right click actions_
-title: Right click actions
+description: Right click actions Tab
 ---

 This menu [Configuration>Objects>**Right click actions**] can be used to enter external links that will be available after pressing right mouse button.